 Virginia has more important Civil War battlefields and sites than any other state.
 Some are preserved in local, state, or national parks, but many are not.
 Until now, they have been known only to ardent Civil War students.
 Today, however, travelers on Virginia Civil War Trails can easily reach them all.

 The Trails consist of more than 300 stops in five interconnected campaign driving tours marked with trailblazing signs.
 Each stop is car- and bus-accessible, with an interpretive marker; some also have low-frequency radio transmitters.
 More than 250 stops had no on-site interpretation before.
 More stops are added each year.
 Many stops are located on or near Virginia's scenic roads.
-To obtain a statewide Virginia Civil War Trails map, and a map of each campaign driving tour, call 1-888-CIVIL WAR, or visit the Virginia Civil War Trails.
+To obtain a statewide Virginia Civil War Trails map, and a map of each campaign driving tour, call 1-888-CIVIL WAR.

 One stop on each Trails tour is highlighted below.

 Manassas National Battlefield Park protects two important battlefields.
 On July 21, 1861, Confederate generals P. G. T. Beauregard and Joseph E. Johnston routed Brig.
 Gen. Irvin McDowell in the first major battle of the war, when Brig.
 Gen. Thomas J. Jackson earned the sobriquet of Stonewall.
 The next year, on Aug.
 28-30, 1862, Gen. Robert E. Lee decisively defeated Maj.
 Gen. John Pope.
 Follow the trailblazing signs to Manassas National Battlefield Park and other Northern Virginia sites.